 Want to sell us something?
 Search webuy.com for an instant quote.
 Want to know if a certain product is in stock at a certain store?
 Search webuy.com.
 WeBuy.com custies don't need to endeavour an auction process which is slow to complete and cannot guarantee a price.
 No payment problems with strangers either.
 We pay securely into your bank directly, or offer PayPal or even cheque - you choose.
-Selling a phone we'll even send you a stamped and addressed jiffy bag to pop it into and return back to us.
 At WeBuy.com its all done in a fast and friendly way.

 Which pretty much brings us up to now.
 A target of 200 global stores has been smashed.
 Loads of them with partner Franchisees, who we love and work fantastically with.
-We've now introduced Charity Donations as an alternative to Cash and Exchange, if your'e too posh to push.
+We've now introduced Charity Donations as an alternative to Cash and Exchange, if you're too posh to push.
 We've also learnt Spanish, Catalan and dialects of American.
-Now showing in Swansea, Dublin, Hyderabad and even Sydney.
+Now showing in Swansea, Dublin, Oporto, Hyderabad, Amsterdam and even Sydney.

-With new product lines, we've started trading CDs just when eveyone else is giving up.
+With new product lines, we started trading CDs just when everyone else was giving up.
 Fill up your iPod for less at CeX, sell us your collection if you've gone all digital, we'll find a home for them.